brettatoms/cordova-plugin-pesdk/README.md

-# PhotoEditor SDK Cordova Plugin Demo
+# PhotoEditor SDK Cordova Plugin

 This project is an attempt to create a [PhotoEditor SDK](https://www.photoeditorsdk.com/) plugin for Cordova.
 It is based off the  [PhotoEditor SDK Cordova Plugin Demo](https://github.com/imgly/pesdk-cordova-demo);